General Admission Policy

 Degrees from Canada

 Degrees or credits earned at a Canadian higher education institution do not require international course-by-course evaluation if (1) the transcript is in English and (2) the institution is a member of Universities Canada (formerly the Association of Universities and Colleges of Canada (AUCC) or other accrediting body recognized by the United States Department of Education.
-If you received a degree from a college or university in English-speaking Canada, please have your institution submit transcripts directly to the Johns Hopkins School of Education Office of Admission.
+If you received a degree from a college or university in English-speaking Canada, please have your institution submit transcripts directly to the SOE Office of Admissions.
 Evaluation reports may be sent electronically from the evaluation service to: soe.admissions@jhu.edu or by mail to the address below:

 Mailing address: